 Additionally, it is intended that this paper assists developers in identifying suitable locations for underwater devices when considered in the context of available water depth, vessels and craft that transit the area.
 However, it is not intended that this paper removes the need for developers to consult with the relevant regulator and advisors.

-This UKC guidance addresses the worst case scenario, each specific development will have its own unique characteristics and will therefore be assessed on a case by case basis.
+This UKC guidance addresses the worst-case scenario, each specific development will have its own unique characteristics and will therefore be assessed on a case by case basis.

 Background

 Traditionally, the (minimum) under keel clearance was calculated as one of the factors required to provide safe passage for a vessel.
-Once known, this would allow the most viable route to be planned taking into account a vessel’s size, draught and nature of cargo.
+Once known, this would allow the most viable route to be planned, taking into account a vessel’s size, draught and nature of cargo.
 Many vessel transits occur in the confined waters of ports and harbours where a minimum clearance can be defined and controlled.
 Many ports use whichever is the greater of a defined figure or 10% of a vessel’s draught as the minimum under keel clearance.

 Transits of areas of limited water depth in relation to a ship’s draught and available width of navigable water are undertaken with caution, at reduced speed, with engines ready for immediate manoeuvre, watertight doors closed, bridge manning increased and in port areas, tug assistance for larger vessels.
 These precautions are taken because, despite the application of a minimum under keel clearance, the likelihood of grounding on immediately adjacent shallows is increased.